kuko6/tweets-mongo/README.md

 # Mongo tweets

 This repository includes:
-- python scripts and sql queries used for exporting postgres database of tweets and importing them into mongo
+- python scripts and sql queries used for denormalizing and exporting postgres database of tweets and importing them into mongodb

 ## Usage